 “Our challenge,” says Treviranus, “is that we’ve taken our need for simplicity and applied it to our machines.
 We should use them, instead, to help us as people better deal with and understand complexity and diversity.”

 Speaking to Treviranus challenges all of us to think about how much further all AI needs to go to remove bias and achieve true inclusivity.
 As tech leaders, it’s our responsibility to help challenge the way we move forward with AI to embrace inclusivity by design.
 To reach every learner, we need to think more deeply about the needs, circumstances, and uniqueness of every learner.
-While it isn’t a simple task, our job isn’t done until we can ensure that all learners move forward together.
+While it isn’t a simple task, our job isn’t done until we can make sure that all learners move forward together.